reeshuffled/reeshuffled.github.io/_posts/2023-08-17-Cool-Beer-Spots-In-The-DMV.md

 ---
-layout: writing
+layout: list
 title: "Cool Beer Spots in the DMV"
-categories: Writing
+categories: Lists
 tags: Places
-permalink: /writing/dmv-beer-spots
+permalink: /lists/dmv-beer-spots
 description: "A list of cool spots in the DMV area if you enjoy craft beer."
 started_at: "23-03-2023 17:51:00"
 ---